Reasons a washing machine smells mildewy & moldy

 If the DIY method fails, you might want to unleash a full-on chemical assault upon the obnoxious fungus.
 There are several products out there designed specifically for this purpose.
 Since we care about the health of your washer just as much as you do, we’ve selected some that you might want to use.

-OxiClean Cleaner with Odor Blasters
+OxiClean with Odor Blasters

 True to its name, this washer cleaner was enhanced to combat the foul stench.
 The package came with 4 pouches of cleaning powder, which is very intuitive.
 In hindsight, paying about $13 dollars for this marvelous product was quite the bargain.